 - Canada lynx habitat in the action areas is limited, marginal (at best), and disjunct from any typical Canada lynx habitat.
-In addition, this habitat is above a proposed tunnel and would not be physically disturbed in any way. - There are no LAUs mapped in the action areas, which means the action areas are unoccupied Canada lynx habitat, is considered peripheral Canada lynx habitat, and not considered to contain a Canada lynx habitat sufficient to support a breeding female. - There are no historic Canada lynx locations anywhere in or around the action areas in Ashley National Forest.
+In addition, this habitat is above a proposed tunnel and is not anticipated to be physically disturbed in any way. - There are no LAUs mapped in the action areas, which means it is not considered to contain Canada lynx habitat sufficient to support a breeding female.
+Additionally, the action areas are considered unoccupied Canada lynx habitat by the Forest Service's Northern Rockies Lynx Management Direction (Forest Service 2007), and is considered peripheral Canada lynx habitat by the Interagency Lynx Biology Team (2013). - There are no historic Canada lynx locations anywhere in or around the action areas in Ashley National Forest.